 8. USB Charging Outlet

 Hold my phone!

-The Bluetooth outlet, which can be found on many Begode and King song wheels, is a fantastic addition that allows riders to charge their phones, cameras, lights, and other USB-powered gadgets.
-Although not standard on all wheels, it is a convenient feature for recharging your devices on the go.
+The inclusion of a Bluetooth outlet is a highly beneficial feature, which can be found on many Begode and King Song electric unicycles.
+This outlet provides riders with the ability to charge their phones, cameras, lights, and other USB-powered gadgets while on the move.
+While this feature may not be standard on all wheels, it is highly convenient for recharging essential devices during longer rides.

 - Standard on most King Song and Begode wheels